 Subscribe to the ObservePoint blog to make sure you don’t miss the next point in this discussion and to gain a more technical understanding of why a true comparison between analytics solutions is never really possible.

 With a solution like ObservePoint’s automated website validation technology, validating your web analytics implementation is possible.
-Perform a free website audit with WebAssuranceTM and be surprised by what it discovers—and start validating decision-making data like you never could with your secondary analytics tool.
+Perform a free sample audit with ObservePoint's Technology Governance Platform and be surprised by what it discovers—and start validating decision-making data like you never could with your secondary analytics tool.

 Check out Part 2 of this three-part blog series.